Chaos erupts on first day of US-backed aid distribution in Gaza after weeks of hunger

 There are no distribution sites in northern Gaza – a point of criticism from many aid experts.
 The UN has previously warned that the fact the initial sites were only in southern and central Gaza could be seen as encouraging Israel’s publicly stated goal of forcing “the entire Gazan population” out of northern Gaza, as Defense Minister Israel Katz put it earlier this month.

+Israel plans to occupy 75% of Gaza within two months as part of its new offensive in the besieged territory, an Israeli military official told CNN earlier this week.

+If carried out, the plans would force more than two million Palestinians into a quarter of the already decimated coastal enclave, surrounded on nearly all sides by Israeli forces.
+Israeli Prime Minister Benjamin Netanyahu said earlier this month the entire population would be displaced to southern Gaza.

-“This mechanism appears practically unfeasible, incompatible with humanitarian principles and will create serious insecurity risks, all while failing to meet Israel’s obligations under international law,” the UN Office for the Coordination of Humanitarian Affairs wrote earlier this month in a document obtained by CNN.
+The GHF aid mechanism “appears practically unfeasible, incompatible with humanitarian principles and will create serious insecurity risks, all while failing to meet Israel’s obligations under international law,” the UN Office for the Coordination of Humanitarian Affairs wrote earlier this month in a document obtained by CNN.

+In a briefing with reporters on Tuesday an Israeli military official said that both the new mechanism and the old mechanism under the United Nations are working now.
+The Coordinator of Government Activities in the Territories (COGAT) said 95 trucks entered Gaza on Tuesday.

-The United Nations said on Tuesday that Israel continues to deny it authorization to deliver food directly to families in Gaza, but they have thousands of trucks ready to enter the strip.
-The UN Relief and Works Agency for Palestine Refugees (UNRWA) said it was ready, with other humanitarian organizations, “to distribute meaningful quantities of aid the moment we are allowed to.”
+The UN Relief and Works Agency for Palestine Refugees (UNRWA) had earlier said that it is ready, with other humanitarian organizations, “to distribute meaningful quantities of aid the moment we are allowed to.”

-“The amount of supplies that were permitted to enter the Gaza Strip has been so minimal that they have not even reached families outside of one small area,” UNRWA said in a statement.
+Philippe Lazzarini, the Commissioner-General of UNRWA, condemned Tuesday’s chaotic scenes at the aid distribution point as “undignified” and “unsafe.”

+“We have seen yesterday the shocking images of hungry people pushing against fences, desperate for food.
+It was chaotic, undignified and unsafe,” Lazzarini said, adding that “it is a waste of resources and a distraction from atrocities.”

 Israel and the US had declined to name the humanitarian organizations involved in the controversial new mechanism, but images from the GHF showed boxes labeled “Rahma Worldwide,” a Michigan-based non-profit organization that says it provides “aid and assistance to the most vulnerable communities in the world.”